Rent safe and private dog parks hosted by locals

 When do your puppy’s growth plates close?
 That depends on their breed.
 In general, smaller dogs reach physical maturity more quickly than larger breeds.
 Most canine companions are ready for increased exercise between one to two years of age.
 This doesn't mean you can't start leash training earlier!
 It just means you need to be cautious about not overdoing it.

 • Mental exercise is valuable too!
 Don't get too focused on walking a certain distance.
+Prioritize quality over quantity.

 Learn more about your puppy's exercise requirements here.

-Where to learn more about loose leash walking
+5) Where to learn more about loose leash walking

 Get in touch with a professional force free trainer

-Every year we put together a list of some of the United States’ best dog trainers to make it easier to find reputable, force-free professionals you can trust!
+Every year we put together a list of some of the United States’ best dog trainers to make it easier to find reputable, force-free professionals you can trust.

 Check out our other dog training articles

-The above article is specifically about tips for walking your young puppy.
-You can learn more about loose-leash walking in general in this guide!
-We also have an entire Dog Training section on our blog compiling various tips and tricks for a range of behaviors — our Puppy Training 101 guide is a great place to start.
+We also have an entire Dog Training section on our blog that compiles various tips and tricks for a huge range of behaviors.
+Our Puppy Training 101 guide is a great place to start.

 Trainer Review of this Article

-There is so much misinformation out there, we want to make sure we only provide the highest quality information to our community.
+There is so much misinformation out there, and we want to make sure we only provide the highest quality information to our community.
 We have all of our articles reviewed by qualified, positive-only trainers.

 Haley Young photo